LiberiFatali/darkskies-challenge/tutorial.md

 ## Setup
 - First, Tensorflow needs to be installed, then clone the code in the github repo below.

-- Instructions to install Tensorflow (https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/get_started/os_setup.md).
+- Instructions to install Tensorflow: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/get_started/os_setup.md.
 You may want to use GPU version for faster processing.
 For reference, this is my PC configuration when training the model:
 ```
 CPU: Core i7-4790K
 RAM: 32GB